 3. What is an escrow analysis?

-We conduct an escrow analysis every year.
-We will review your account to make sure the funds set aside for escrow will cover your projected disbursements for the year.
-If any of the amounts have changed from the prior year, we will recalculate your escrow payment.
+Banks will conduct an escrow analysis every year.
+A lender will review your account to make sure the funds set aside for escrow will cover your projected disbursements for the year.
+If any of the amounts have changed from the prior year, your escrow payment will be recalculated.
 We will also ensure that any minimum balances on your escrow account are met.
 When the analysis is run, you will receive a statement in the mail.
 If any of your disbursements decrease at any time throughout the year and you want us to recalculate your escrow payments, please contact us.

 4. Why is my escrow amount changing?

 If, for example, your taxes or insurance premiums increase or decrease, this change will be reflected in the amount due for your escrow.
 Any changes will be outlined in your annual escrow analysis.